You can integrate external systems with Event Streams by using the Kafka Connect framework and connectors.

 The connector catalog contains a list of connectors that are supported either by IBM or the community.

-Community support means the connectors are supported through the community by the people that created them.
+Community supported connectors are supported through the community that maintains them.
 IBM supported connectors are fully supported as part of the official Event Streams support entitlement if you have a license for IBM Event Automation or IBM Cloud Pak for Integration.

 See the connector catalog for a list of connectors that work with Event Streams.